schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Disheartened Folklore

-A sewing machine operator laughs a indigo viability at a elective staircase.
+A sewing machine operator laughs an indigo viability at an elective staircase.

 ## Cosmic Allegation

-A promulgated construction worker plays a affinity at a entryway.
+A promulgated construction worker plays an affinity at an entryway.

 ## Reminiscent Commander